-Welcome to a new page on our website dedicated to wellbeing.
+Welcome to a page on our website dedicated to Wellbeing.

 One of the areas of wellbeing that we are teaching the children to manage is their emotions and feelings - one of the ways we approach this is through the 'Zones of Regulation'.

 The Zones of Regulation is a conceptual framework used to teach students self-regulation.
 Creating this type of system to categorise the complex feelings and states students experience improves their ability to recognise and communicate how they are feeling in a safe, non-judgmental way.
 It also allows students to tap into strategies or tools to help them move between zones.
 The Zones of Regulation categorises states of alertness and emotions into four coloured zones:

 The Blue Zone is used to describe low states of alertness, such as when one feels sad, tired, sick or bored.
 This is when one’s body and/or brain is moving slowly or sluggishly.